zkportal/aleo-oracle-docs/docs/sdk/errors.md

 Notarization Backend can only encode positive numbers.
 Please make sure that the Extracted Data contain a positive number.

-####

 ### Internal Errors

-Errors with codes 1-4, 331, 332, 333, 1000, 1007, and 1008 mean that there was an internal error related to marshaling or encoding information at some point in the attestation process.
+Errors with codes `1` to `4`, `331`, `332`, `333`, `1000`, `1007`, and `1008` mean that there was an internal error related to marshaling or encoding information at some point in the attestation process.
 These errors should never occure, but in case they did - please contact developers.